 With contributions by

-Elena L. Berezhzhkovskaya Maria J. Cala-Carrillo, Felice Carugati, Seth Chaiklin, Bernd Fichtner, Mariane Hedegaard, Gennady Kravtso, Elena E. Kravtsova, Joachim Lompscher, Tatyana A. Matiss, Bert van Oers, Yuri A. Poluyanov, Juan Daniel Ramírez-Garrido, Georg Rückriem, José A. Sanchez-Medina, Nina F. Talyzina, Vasily Vasilivich Davydov og Galina A. Zuckerman
+Elena L. Berezhzhkovskaya Maria J. Cala-Carrillo, Felice Carugati, Seth Chaiklin, Bernd Fichtner, Mariane Hedegaard, Gennady Kravtso, Elena E. Kravtsova, Joachim Lompscher, Tatyana A. Matiss, Bert van Oers, Yuri A. Poluyanov, Juan Daniel Ramírez-Garrido, Georg Rückriem, José A. Sanchez-Medina, Nina F. Talyzina, Vasily Vasilivich Davydov and Galina A. Zuckerman

 More about the book